originphp/website/source/docs/getting-started.md

 $ composer create-project originphp/app <folder>
 ```

-OriginPHP comes with both a built-in development server and a [dockerized development environment (dde)](/docs/development/dockerized-development-environment) which works exactly like a real server would work and includes MySQL.
+OriginPHP comes with both a built-in development server and a [dockerized development environment (dde)](/docs/development/dockerized-development-environment) which works exactly like a real server would work and includes MySQL, Redis, Minio (Object Storage), Mailhog, and optionaly (PostgreSQL,Elasticsearch,Postwoman and Memcached).
 Its very easy to setup and work with and it will give you consistent results.

 ### Built-in Development server